 Apply here: Peer Internship Application

-SCPS provides grants to people in recovery from mental illness or co-occurring disorders to carry out a project of their choice that will benefit themselves or others.
+SCPS provides grants to people diagnosed with mental illness or co-occurring disorders to carry out a project of their choice that will benefit themselves or others.
 Over 900 clients have received these grants.

-Grants can be for artistic projects, health and wellness, adventure, education, starting a new business, or for other worthwhile endeavors.
-All applicants must be in recovery and able to verify that they have been clean and sober for at least the past six months.
-Grant awards are limited to $500.
+Grants can be for artistic projects, health and wellness, adventure, or for other worthwhile endeavors.
+All applicants must be able to verify that they have been clean and sober for at least a year.
+Grant awards are limited to $300.

 TAP is a multi-agency program that SCPS funds and coordinates.
 We seek out homeless people living in shelters who have regular income and can afford to pay rent and move them into stable housing with their first month’s rent paid and three months of case management.
 Staff members from participating agencies provide case management and decide which applicants are likely to succeed in the program.